-- 316. We have, as set out above, had extensive correspondence on the issue of Snugborough.
+- 328. We have, as set out above, had extensive correspondence on the issue of Snugborough.
 SONI now confirms that it introduced a specific term into the GTUoS Agreement for GEL (for Snugborough) which required it to have an Article 10 generating licence or Article 9 Exemption or an ERA licence.
 It did this in 2014.
-The circumstances in which this came about are not yet clear. - 317.
+The circumstances in which this came about are not yet clear. - 329.
 SONI has also confirmed a view that it does not have authority to enter into a (C25(1) type) G-TUoS Agreement with a person not defined as an "eligible person" within the meaning of C25(1).
-It is not clear how SONI's action in offering a bespoke arrangement to GEL sits with this explanation of its regulatory obligations. - 318.
-The Utility Regulator is to examine what if any action can and should be taken in respect of the bespoke arrangement offered to GEL.
+It is not clear how SONI's action in offering a bespoke arrangement to GEL sits with this explanation of its regulatory obligations. - 330.
+In our minded to decision, we confirmed that we were to examine what if any action can and should be taken in respect of the bespoke arrangement offered to GEL.
+No conclusion has been reached on this issue.
 We confirm that GEL is not and has never been a person licensed under Article 10 of the Electricity Order.
 Nor does it seem to have ever benefited from an Article 9 Exemption.